 You have vision block.

 Suddenly, what seemed brilliant gets crushed under a semi-truck of challenges.
 It’s disappointing.
 It’s frustrating.
 You might even ask: Is my goal possible?
-(See “The Gap Between Now and Your Vision” for alternate strategies to reach your vision.)
+(See “The Gap Between Now and Your Vision” for how alternate strategies work to reach your vision.)

 After years of focusing on my lifetime goal of helping people reach excellence, I’ve come up with a dozen techniques that blow vision blocks to smithereens.
 Here’s are three:

 For example, a client wants his board members to identify prospects for sponsorships.
 Instead of pushing at all of the board members to help and getting crushed under their resistance, after some coaching, he approaches two of his board champions.
 Together they identify three possibilities.
-With this as an example, he approaches a third and board member.
+Then, with this as an example, he approaches a third and board member.

 In six months, the client increases the organization’s sponsorships by 100 percent.

-They increased mansion income by 300 percent.
+And, they increased the mansion’s income by 300 percent.